rrajeshrajappan/ApiTechTests-RestAssured/README.md

 #How to run the tests
 1. import the project into your IDE as Maven project
 2. goto "ApiTechTests-RestAssured/src/test/java/apiTests/TechTests.java" class file --> run as TestNG tests or goto ApiTechTests-RestAssured/testNG.xml --> run as TestNG testsuite

+#How it works:
+During test execution testng, look for the tests needs to be executed -> get the parmeters -> pass it to test methods -> call the reusable methods from helpers class ->execute the tests and do assertions -> generate the test results

 #Analyze the test results
 After run the tests refresh the project(only first time) and goto ApiTechTests-RestAssured/test-output --> open index.html in browser.